European Traveler

 Cloisters of Mont St Michel

 The abbey may be seen without a guided tour – audio guides are available but the free pamphlet (in various languages) is sufficient for most visitors.
-Guided tours are free and often in English.
+The occasional official guided tours are free and often in English.

 The history of Mont St Michel as a Christian center goes back to at least AD 708 – visitors can see architecture ranging from Carolingian to the present but most of the abbey complex is Romanesque and Gothic.